whatyouhide/whatyouhide.github.io/content/posts/2020-02-24-sharing-protobuf-schemas-across-services/index.md

 ## Conclusion

 To recap, our Protobuf pipeline and workflow currently work like this.
 First, you make changes to a Protobuf schema.
 Then, you bump a version in a file.
 Then, you push those changes up to GitHub.
-Once CI makes sure you didn't break anything, you log into Concourse and kickstart the `build-and-publish` task.
+Once CI makes sure you didn't break anything, you log into Concourse and kick-start the `build-and-publish` task.
 A new version of the right library gets published to different package repositories for different languages.
 It's not the simplest system, but the workflow is easy to use and effective.
 Most of all, this workflow can apply to most programming languages and make it easier to manage versioning and evolving shared collections of Protobuf schemas.

 [community-website]: https://www.community.com
 [hex-website]: https://hex.pm